deciduously/music/post.md

 ## Challenges

 * Port this to your favorite programming language (second favorite if that's already Rust).
-* Add some more scales.
+* Add more scales.
-* Extend beyond one octave.
-* Don't use `lazy_static` - get more Rusty.
-* Signal processing.
-    - Write a post to teach me signal processing
+* Parse sequences of keys to author music.